 Income Tax (Benefit).
-The income tax expense (benefit) from continuing operations for the three months ended March 31, 2020 and 2021 was (\$943,000) and \$73,000, respectively.
-The income tax benefit for the three months ended March 31, 2020 consisted primarily of deferred tax benefits related to one of our foreign jurisdictions, tax benefits from the release of a portion of our valuation allowance resulting from the acquisition of Sonar, and an allocation of profits to discontinued operations.
-The income tax expense for the three months ended March 31, 2021 consisted primarily of deferred tax benefits related to one of our foreign jurisdictions offset by U.S. state income tax expense.
-The effective tax rate differed from the expected tax rate of 21% due to a full valuation allowance and to a lesser extent due to state income taxes, non-deductible stock-based compensation related to incentive stock options recorded under the fair-value method, federal research and development credits, and other non-deductible amounts.
+The income tax expense (benefit) for the three months ended March 31, 2021 and 2022 was \$73,000 and \$30,000, respectively.
+The income tax expense for the three months ended March 31, 2022 consisted primarily of U.S. state income tax expense.
+The effective tax rate differed from the expected tax rate of 21% due to a full valuation allowance, and to a lesser extent due to state income taxes, foreign rate differential, non-deductible stock-based compensation related to incentive stock options recorded under the fair-value method, federal research and development credits, and other non-deductible amounts.

-At March 31, 2021, based on all the available evidence, both positive and negative, we determined that it is not more likely than not that our deferred tax assets (excluding certain insignificant Canadian deferred tax assets) will be realized and accordingly, we have recorded a 100% valuation allowance of \$47.4 million against our net deferred tax assets (\$48.6 million of deferred tax assets that are partially offset by \$1.2 million in reversing deferred tax liabilities).
-This compares to a 100% valuation allowance of \$43.3 million at December 31, 2020 (\$44.6 million of deferred tax assets that are partially offset by \$1.3 million in reversing deferred tax liabilities).
+At March 31 2022, based on all the available evidence, both positive and negative, we determined that it is not more likely than not that our deferred tax assets (including Canadian deferred tax assets) will be realized and accordingly, we have recorded a 100% valuation allowance of \$54.0 million against our net deferred tax assets \$55.4 million of deferred tax assets that are partially offset by \$1.1 million in reversing deferred tax liabilities).
+This compares to a 100% valuation allowance of \$53.0 million at December 31, 2021 (\$53.9 million of deferred tax assets that are partially offset by \$1.0 million in reversing deferred tax liabilities).
 In assessing the realizability of deferred tax assets, based on all the available evidence, both positive and negative, we considered whether it is more likely than not that some or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
 We considered the future reversal of deferred tax liabilities, carryback potential, projected taxable income, and tax planning strategies as well as the Company's history of taxable income or losses in the relevant jurisdictions in making this assessment.
-We have incurred federal taxable losses in 2020 and 2021.